Over 10 years we helping companies reach their financial and branding goals. Onum is a values-driven SEO agency dedicated.

 Technical SEO Health

-I include a summary of issues found in site crawls — like slow-loading pages, broken links, or mobile usability errors.
+In a technical seo report, I include a summary of issues found in site crawls, like slow-loading pages, broken links, or mobile usability errors.
 I don’t overwhelm them with too much tech, just the basics that impact performance.

 On-Page SEO Review